sarahchou/Processing/party_program/README.md

 # What It Does:
 Party Program is a party/concert/rave simulator!
-It has changing "lights" and "lasers", different songs, and "friends" * to dance with as well as a camera on you!
+It has changing "lights" and "lasers", different songs, and "friends"* to dance with as well as a camera on you!

+ *I changed the photos from pictures of my friends to pictures of the artists of the songs I chose, since this is publicly on GitHub.

 # How It Works:
 The screen shows video input from your webcam (get ready to see yourself partying!)